-Canaccord is committed to providing its Advisory Teams and other wealth management professionals, capital markets professionals and management with the information processing capability and real-time solutions required for maintaining a superior level of client service.
-Canaccord is also committed to ensuring that its technology platform continues to provide the resources necessary to meet the increased level of service, access to information and processing requirements critical to future growth and business development.
-To accomplish these objectives, Canaccord's strategy is to invest in the best, most cost effective, proven technology available and utilize strategic business technology relationships to provision the latest in hardware, software and business process solutions to Canaccord.
+The Company is committed to providing its Advisory Teams and other wealth management professionals, capital markets professionals and management with the information processing capability and real-time solutions required for maintaining a superior level of client service.
+The Company is also committed to ensuring that its technology platform continues to provide the resources necessary to meet the increased level of service, secure access to information and processing requirements critical to future growth and business development.
+To accomplish these objectives, the Company's strategy is to invest in the best, most cost effective, proven technology available and utilize strategic business technology relationships to provision the latest in hardware, software and business process solutions.

-An important factor in Canaccord's success to date has been the development of strategic, adaptive relationships with key financial industry suppliers providing flexibility to adopt new technologies on a cost effective basis.
-With this strategy, Canaccord has developed key relationships with the following organizations:
+An important factor in the Company's success to date has been the development of strategic, adaptive relationships with key financial industry suppliers providing flexibility to adopt new technologies on a cost effective basis.
+With this strategy, the Company has developed key relationships with the following organizations:

-- Broadridge Financial Solutions a real-time integrated transaction system for client recordkeeping and reporting, multi-functional order management, transaction processing, account maintenance and account history - Hewlett Packard computer hardware and software related to servers, network storage, desktop hardware and critical systems support - Telus fully managed wide area network and telecommunications services - Microsoft software support for servers, workstations and business systems - Cisco network and telecommunications equipment and network monitoring software - Thomson Reuters real-time stock quotes and market information - Fidessa trading systems and market data information
+- Broadridge Financial Solutions a real time integrated transaction system for client recordkeeping and reporting, multi-functional order management, transaction processing, account maintenance and account history - Hewlett Packard computer hardware and software related to servers, network storage, desktop hardware and critical systems support - Telus fully managed wide area network and telecommunications services - Microsoft software support for servers, workstations and business systems - Cisco network and telecommunications equipment and network monitoring software

+- Thomson Reuters real time stock quotes and market information - Fidessa trading systems and market data information

-Canaccord also draws on the key relationships described above and others for project development and non-strategic services allowing Canaccord's technology department to focus more on strategic, value-added initiatives, business applications and systems and network management.
+The Company also draws on the key relationships described above and others for project development and non-strategic services allowing the technology department to focus more on strategic, value-added initiatives, business applications, and systems and network management.

-Other projects include continued improvements to Canaccord's network and hardware architecture, enhancement of client services through the addition of value-added information processing applications and improvements to control systems, information processing and management information reporting.
+Other projects include continued improvements to the network and hardware architecture and security posture, enhancement of client services through the addition of value-added information processing applications and improvements to control systems, information processing and management information reporting.

-Canaccord's continued investment in improving its information technology platform and business solutions are significant factors in the overall efficiency and effectiveness of Canaccord's business.
+Continued investment in improving its information technology platform and business solutions is a significant factor in the overall efficiency and effectiveness of the Company's business.